Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 *"I’ve got nothing to prove,"* she’d said. *"And it hurt like hell last time."*

 In the end, it had been an uneventful birth.
-Difficult for Julian and Xiù, but Al had rode the medication and her own tenacity and if her grip had been tight enough to make Julian’s hand creak… well, he really couldn’t blame her.
+Difficult for Julian and Xiù, but Al had rode the medication and her own tenacity and if her grip had been tight enough to make Julian’s hand creak... well, he really couldn’t blame her.

 Now, in the quiet aftermath, she was halfway asleep herself as she gently ran a finger down Anna’s - and what a perfect name *that* was - back.